Skip to contents

 add_onetime(skeleton, fake_demographics, "lopnr")

-# Add diagnosis data (creates rowdep variables)
+# Add diagnosis data (creates rd_ variables — the diag column

 fake_diagnoses <- swereg::fake_diagnoses |>